The Constitution and the Conduct of American Foreign Policy

-David Gray Adler and Larry N. George, eds.
+Edited by David Gray Adler and Larry N. George

 In this provocative and readable volume, eleven leading constitutional authorities challenge "business as usual" in American foreign policymaking.
 For far too long, they contend, Americans have acquiesced to presidential claims to sweeping executive powers in foreign affairs—thanks to imperial-minded presidents, a weak-willed Congress, and neglectful scholars.

 These authors forcefully argue that the president is not the supreme crafter of foreign policy and that Congress must provide more than a rubber stamp for the president's agenda.
 Unilateral presidential control of foreign relations, they warn, can pose a grave threat to our nation's welfare and is simply without constitutional warrant.